 Compensation and benefits expense is the largest component of our operating expenses.
 We seek to maintain discipline with respect to compensation, including the rate at which we award deferred compensation.
-Our goal is to attain a ratio of awarded compensation and benefits expense to operating revenue and a ratio of adjusted compensation and benefits expense to operating revenue over the cycle in the mid-to-high-50s percentage range, which compares to 55.8% and 56.5%, respectively, for the year ended December 31, 2016.
-While we have implemented initiatives that we believe will assist us in continuing to attain a ratio within this range, there can be no guarantee that such a ratio will be attained, or that our policies or initiatives will not change in the future.
-We may benefit from pressure on compensation costs within the financial services industry in future periods; however, increased competition for senior professionals, changes in the macroeconomic environment or the financial markets generally, lower operating revenue resulting from, for example, a decrease in M&A activity, our share of the M&A market or our AUM levels, changes in the mix of revenues from our businesses or various other factors could prevent us from attaining this goal.
+Our goal is to maintain a ratio of awarded compensation and benefits expense to operating revenue and a ratio of adjusted compensation and benefits expense to operating revenue over the cycle in the mid- to high-50s percentage range, which compares to 55.3% and 55.6%, respectively, for the year ended December 31, 2017.
+While we have implemented policies and initiatives that we believe will assist us in maintaining ratios within this range, there can be no guarantee that we will continue to maintain such ratios, or that our policies or initiatives will not change in the future.
+We may benefit from pressure on compensation costs within the financial services industry in future periods; however, increased competition for senior professionals, changes in the macroeconomic environment or the financial markets generally, lower operating revenue resulting from, for example, a decrease in M&A activity, our share of the M&A market or our AUM levels, changes in the mix of revenues from our businesses, investments in our businesses or various other factors could prevent us from achieving this goal.

-Our operating expenses also include "non-compensation expense," which includes costs for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourced services and other expenses.
+Our operating expenses also include "non-compensation expense", which includes costs for occupancy and equipment, marketing and business development, technology and information services, professional services, fund administration and outsourced services and other expenses.
+Our occupancy costs represent a significant portion of our aggregate operating expenses and are subject to change from time to time, particularly as leases for real property expire and are renewed or replaced with new, long-term leases for the same or other real property.
 In 2016 and 2015, non-compensation expense included expenses related to the redemption of the Company's 6.85% senior notes due 2017 (the "2017 Notes") (see Note 11 of Notes to Consolidated Financial Statements).

-We believe that "adjusted non-compensation expense," a non-U.S. GAAP measure, provides a more meaningful basis for our investors to assess our operating results.
-For calculations with respect to "adjusted non-compensation expense," see the table under "Consolidated Results of Operations" below.
+We believe that "adjusted non-compensation expense", a non-U.S. GAAP measure, provides a more meaningful basis for our investors to assess our operating results.
+For calculations with respect to "adjusted non-compensation expense", see the table under "Consolidated Results of Operations" below.

 Our operating expenses also include our "amortization and other acquisition-related costs".
-"Amortization and other acquisition-related costs" include the change in fair value of the contingent consideration associated with certain business acquisitions and pertain primarily to the acquisition of Edgewater.
+"Amortization and other acquisition-related costs" include the change in fair value of the contingent consideration associated with business acquisitions and, in 2016, pertain primarily to the acquisition of Edgewater.